-As Washingtonians’ informal modern lifestyles are better suited to open-plan kitchens and living space, a reconfiguration of your home’s current layout may solve your frustrations while maintaining the things you love about your home.
-Reconfiguring your home’s interior space can be an effective way to achieve your dream home without the expense of putting on a whole new addition.
-A more efficient floor plan, often reveals untapped potential in your home: extra hallway space, old closet configurations, and oversized guest rooms are all areas that can be transformed into usable, functional space.
+As Washingtonians’ informal modern lifestyles are better suited to open-plan kitchens and living spaces, a reconfiguration of your home’s current layout may solve your frustrations while maintaining the things you love about your home.
+Reconfiguring your home’s interior space can be an effective way to achieve your dream home without the expense of adding on a whole new addition.
+A more efficient floor plan often reveals untapped potential in your home: extra hallway space, old closet configurations, and oversized guest rooms are all areas that can be transformed into usable, functional space.
 A home does not often need more space – existing space simply needs to be better utilized.

 Basements are a particularly valuable area of your Kensington, Maryland home.
 Reconfiguring basement space is a valuable way to benefit from space that already exists in your home.
 Basement space can often be put to better use as playrooms, home offices, and entertainment spaces.
 In order to maximize basement space, Wentworth can move or conceal existing mechanical equipment, alter ductwork to gain space, and relocate a poorly laid-out bathroom.

 If you love your Kensington, Maryland neighborhood and don’t want to move to accommodate a growing family unless absolutely necessary, a home addition may be an economical and efficient solution.
 A Wentworth home addition allows you to keep things you love about your home while improving upon the things you don’t.
 Whether it’s a larger kitchen, a new bathroom or an extra bedroom, home additions require careful architectural study.
 Our experienced and award-winning design-build team has worked on numerous home additions, and we understand that a cohesive home addition is achieved through a collaborative design whereby you, your architect, interior designer, and construction team work together to achieve the desired design and budget results.